rust-lang/rust/src/doc/rustc-dev-guide/src/about-this-guide.md

 The Guide itself is of course open-source as well, and the sources can be found at the [GitHub repository].
-If you find any mistakes in the guide, please file an issue about it. even better, open a PR with a correction!
+If you find any mistakes in the guide, please file an issue about it.
+Even better, open a PR with a correction!

 If you do contribute to the guide, please see the corresponding [subsection on writing documentation in this guide].